Paul-Dempsey/pachde-hc-one/doc/HC-1.md

     User presets are always in the order set on the device.

   - **Favorite** Favorites are shown in the order that they are added.
 Favoriting a preset always adds it to the end of the list.
-  Right click a favorite for options to change it's order in the list, or to un-Favorite it.
+  Right click a preset for options to change it's order in the list, or to un-Favorite it.
-  Right click the **Favorite** tab for sorting and commands to Open, or Save the favorites list to a file.
+  Right click the **Favorite** tab for sorting and Favorites file operations.
   Sorting from the **Favorite menu** is a one-time operation, unlike the System tab where the selected sort is persistent.
+  If you load and save presets in the Haken Editor by Groups, you can import an HE group list (`.txt`) file into Favorites.

+  See the companion **[HC-3](HC-3.md)** module for more options for working with favorites files.

   - **System** System presets can be sorted Alphabetically (the default), by Category, and by internal device System order.
   The options for this are in the **System** tab right click menu.